Plant Goals Glossary + Care Tips

 For Plant Killers

 These plants are perfect for folks who consider themselves plant killers or for anyone who is just getting started and wants to try something easy!
-These plants don't need much fuss or muss to keep them happy.
+These plants don't need much to keep them happy.

 High Humidity

 Plants with this tag need a higher level of humidity than your average home provides on its own.
 You will need to augment with a humidifier and/or frequent spritzing/misting.
-Be sure to use lukewarm water when you spritz your plants and keep these plants far away from heat vents or AC units.
-Keeping a hygrometer nearby is a great way to keep track.
+Be sure to use lukewarm water when you spritz your plants and keep these plants far away from heat vents or AC units, or drafts.
+You can also use what's known as a "cloche" to encase your plants in a glass dome to keep the humidity up.
 Plants in this category will suffer greatly without high humidity, so this isn't a factor you want to ignore.

 Low Light